Engineered Beam Technology

 - All Step Deck SDX Series Trailers

 You’ll notice our goosenecks look very different than normal flatbed gooseneck trailer necks do.
 This is by design.
 Our curved one-piece fabricated 12″ Engineered Neck design distributes force throughout the neck so there is no concentration of stress in the corners like on traditional goosenecks.
-These Engineered Necks come standard on any gooseneck FLEETNECK series trailer, and well as on most of our bumper-pull trailers featuring our optional GOOSENECK PACKAGE upgrade.
+These Engineered Necks come standard on any gooseneck FLEETNECK series trailer, as well as on most of our bumper-pull trailers featuring our GOOSENECK PACKAGE upgrade.

 Models Offered On

-- Car Haulers: Model MVC Multi-Vehicle Carrier
+- Car Haulers: Model MVC-GN Multi-Vehicle Carrier

 Engineered Beam Trailer Videos